marcopaganini/snip/README.md

 `snip` is in its early stages and I have a number of ideas for future features.
 Some ideas:

-*   A bit more color in the fzf selector for those who prefer it.
+*   A bit more color in the FZF selector for those who prefer it.
-*   git integration - commit and pull your snippets automatically from your repo.
 *   zsh integration.
 *   A `snip delete` command (right now, use `snip edit` and delete the snippet line directly from your editor.)